 If you do that, there’s a big chance people never get to see that ad.
 This is because Google decides what ads appear when people use their browser.

 After you’ve made an ad, all you need to do now is wait.
 Each time someone clicks on your PPC advertisement, an automated service pays Google and voila!
-You’ve gotten your first visitor through PPC ads.
+You’ve gotten your first visit through PPC ads.